-Step 1: Create a free account: Klaviyo Signup Page
+Step 1: Create a free account: Klaviyo Signup Page (affiliate link)

 Super seamless process – enter name, email, website address, pick your platform (Magento) and follow the 4 easy steps.
 You will need to create an API user in Magento with an admin role (2 minutes job).